-- 1. Accused Student A student who has been accused, in an incident report, of violating college rules, regulations, or policies. - 2.
-Administrative hold A hold placed on a student's account. - 3.
-Advisor Anyone assisting or supporting a student during his or her involvement in a student conduct proceeding, including but not limited to, an attorney, parent(s), guardian, social worker, student advocate, professor, acquaintance, or friend. - 4.
-Appeal The method by which due process or a decision can be challenged. - 5.
-Appellant A student who appeals the decision. - 6.
-Calendar day A day that falls on or between Sunday through Saturday, excluding holidays and emergency closings. - 7.
-Charge Formal accusation of specific violation(s) of the Student Code of Conduct. - 8.
-Clear and Convincing Evidence Concluding that a fact is highly probably to be true. - 9.
-College's Policies and Procedures Manual Manual setting forth students' responsibilities and privileges.
+- 1. Accused Student: a student who has been accused, in an incident report, of violating college rules, regulations, or policies. - 2.
+Administrative hold: a hold placed on a student's account. - 3.
+Advisor: anyone assisting or supporting a student during their involvement in a student conduct proceeding, including but not limited to, an attorney, parent(s), guardian, social worker, student advocate, professor, acquaintance, or friend. - 4.
+Appeal: the method by which due process or a decision can be challenged. - 5.
+Appellant: a student who appeals the decision. - 6.
+Calendar day: a day that falls on or between Sunday through Saturday, excluding holidays and emergency closings. - 7.
+Charge: formal accusation of specific violation(s) of the Student Code of Conduct. - 8.
+Clear and Convincing Evidence: concluding that a fact is highly probably to be true. - 9.
+College's Policies and Procedures Manual: manual setting forth students' responsibilities and privileges. - 10.
+College premises: includes all land, buildings, facilities, and other properties in the possession of or owned, used, or controlled by the College (including adjacent street and sidewalks).

-- 10. College premises Includes all land, buildings, facilities, and other properties in the possession of or owned, used, or controlled by the College (including adjacent street and sidewalks). - 11.
-Community Service Project Community-related project or activity developed by Student Judicial Affairs Officer with input from affected student where practical. - 12.
-Complaint Violation of college rules, regulations, or policies. - 13.
-Complainant Person providing information in an incident report alleging that a student or student organization violated college rules, regulations, or policies. - 14.
-Conduct Code Document that contains and explains college rules, regulations, polices, and procedures for addressing student and student organization behavior. - 15.
-Conduct Meeting Presentation of charges, fact finding, and investigation of alleged conduct incident by the Student Judicial Affairs Officer or College official. - 16.
-Community Support Referral Referral to community resources by the Student Judicial Affairs Officer. - 17.
-Decision Letter Final written decision issued by the Student Judicial Affairs Officer. - 18.
-Disruption Behavior that materially and substantially interferes with any academic or administrative activity on campus.
+- 11. Community Service Project: community-related project or activity developed by Judicial Affairs Coordinator with input from affected student where practical. - 12.
+Complaint: violation of college rules, regulations, or policies. - 13.
+Complainant: person providing information in an incident report alleging that a student or student organization violated college rules, regulations, or policies. - 14.
+Conduct Code: document that contains and explains college rules, regulations, polices, and procedures for addressing student and student organization behavior. - 15.
+Conduct Meeting: presentation of charges, fact finding, and investigation of alleged conduct incident by the Judicial Affairs Coordinator or College official. - 16.
+Community Support Referral: referral to community resources by the Judicial Affairs Coordinator. - 17.
+Decision Letter: final written decision issued by the Judicial Affairs Coordinator. - 18.
+Disruption: behavior that materially and substantially interferes with any academic or administrative activity on campus.
 Ordinarily, such behavior actively hampers the ability of the other students to learn and of instructors to teach.
 Extreme forms of this behavior may even threaten the physical safety of students and staff. - 19.
-Educational Support Services Services or activities offered by student services and/or academic services designed to support a student's academic performance. - 20.
-Expulsion Student will be expelled from the College and any College related organizations based on date of incident. - 21.
-Formal written reprimand Written documentation to the student from the Student Judicial Affairs Officer or College official cautioning the student about his/her misconduct. - 22.
-Member of the College Community Any student, visitor, faculty member, College official, or any other person employed by the College.
-A person's status in a particular situation shall be determined by the Student Judicial Affairs Officer, Dean of Learning and Engagement or Title IX Coordinator (for Title IX matters). - 23.
-Misconduct Unacceptable inappropriate behavior as outlined in the Student Code of Conduct.
+Educational Support Services: services or activities offered by student services and/or academic services designed to support a student's academic performance. - 20.
+Expulsion: Student will be expelled from the College and any College related organizations based on date of incident. - 21.
+Formal written reprimand: written documentation to the student from the Judicial Affairs Coordinator or College official cautioning the student about their misconduct. - 22.
+Member of the College Community: any student, visitor, faculty member, College official, or any other person employed by the College.
+A person's status in a particular situation shall be determined by the Judicial Affairs Coordinator, Dean of Learning and Engagement, or Title IX Coordinator (for Title IX matters). - 23.
+Misconduct: unacceptable inappropriate behavior as outlined in the Student Code of Conduct. - 24.
+Persona Non Grata: a person or student organization who has been deemed detrimental to the College community and thus no longer permitted to frequent or be present in any or specified college locations. - 25.
+Registered Student Organization: an organization that has complied with the formal requirements for College recognition. - 26.
+Preponderance of the Evidence: concluding that a fact is more likely that not to be true.

-- 24. Persona Non Grata A person or student organization who has been deemed detrimental to the College community and thus no longer permitted to frequent or be present in any or specified college locations. - 25.
-Registered Student Organization An organization that has complied with the formal requirements for College recognition. - 26.
-Preponderance of the Evidence Concluding that a fact is more likely that not to be true. - 27.
-SSC Refers to Stark State College. - 28.
-Student Includes all persons taking courses from Stark State College. - 29.
-Student Referral/ Person of Concern Written or electronic report provided from a Complainant to the Student Judicial Affairs Officer or Title IX Coordinator (for Title IX matters). - 30.
-Suspension Can include definite and/or expulsion.
+- 27. SSC: refers to Stark State College. - 28.
+Student: includes all persons taking courses from Stark State College. - 29.
+Student Referral/ Person of Concern: written or electronic report provided from a Complainant to the Judicial Affairs Coordinator or Title IX Coordinator (for Title IX matters). - 30.
+Suspension: can include definite and/or expulsion.